Matt Lawton: Pittsburgh Pirates (2005)

-The Cleveland Indians traded Lawton to the Pittsburgh Pirates on December 11, 2004.
-The Indians received pitcher Arthur Rhodes in the trade.
+The Cleveland Indians traded Lawton to the Pittsburgh Pirates for reliever Arthur Rhodes on December 11, 2004.
 Both teams received cash considerations from each other.
-Pirates general manager Dave Littlefield commented on the acquisition by saying "Lawton, we think, is a good fit.
-With this move we've been able to help our offense".
-Lawton was slated to be the team's leadoff hitter after the departure of the man who hit in that position during the 2004 season, Jason Kendall.
-On July 14, 2005, Lawton acknowledged he was hearing rumors that the Pirates were considering trading him before the July 31 no-waiver trade deadline.
-As a member of the Pirates that season, Lawton batted .273 with 53 runs scored, 102 hits, 28 doubles, one triple, 10 home runs, 44 RBIs, and 16 stolen bases in 101 games played.
-He also is credited with a 463-foot long home run, hit against the Colorado Rockies on May 20, 2005.
-To date, it is the longest by a Pirates player at PNC Park (2012).
+Pirates general manager Dave Littlefield said Lawton had "some power, a left-handed hitter, it adds some nice balance to our offense".

+Lawton was slated to be the team's leadoff hitter after the departure of Jason Kendall during the 2004 season.
+On May 20, 2005, Lawton hit a home run off Jamey Wright of the Colorado Rockies that landed in the Allegheny River.
+On July 14, Lawton acknowledged he heard rumors that the Pirates were considering trading him before the July 31 trade deadline.
+With the Pirates to start the season, Lawton batted .273 with 28 doubles, one triple, 10 home runs, 44 RBIs, and 16 stolen bases in 101 games.

 Chicago Cubs (2005)

-On July 31, 2005, Lawton was traded by the Pittsburgh Pirates to the Chicago Cubs in exchange for outfielder Jody Gerut.
+On July 31, 2005, the Pirates traded Lawton to the Chicago Cubs in exchange for outfielder Jody Gerut.
 The Cubs acquired Lawton to be their leadoff hitter.
-Todd Walker, the Cubs second baseman at the time, was happy that his team traded for Lawton, who had been his friend since playing in the minor leagues together.
+Cubs second baseman Todd Walker was happy that his team traded for Lawton, who had been his friend since playing in the minor leagues together.
 Lawton said this about the trade:

 Lawton batted leadoff in his debut with the Cubs, which was against the Philadelphia Phillies on August 2.
-In that debut, Lawton got two hits in five at-bats.
-He hit his first and only home with the Cubs on August 14, against the St. Louis Cardinals.
-With Chicago that season, Lawton batted .244 with eight runs scored, 19 hits, two doubles, one home run, and five RBIs in 19 games played.
+Lawton got two hits in five at-bats.
+He hit his first and only home run with the Cubs on August 14, against the St. Louis Cardinals.
+In less than a month with Chicago, Lawton batted .244 with eight runs scored, 19 hits, two doubles, one home run, and five RBIs in 19 games played.
 Authors of Cubs by the Numbers, Al Yellon, Kasey Ignarski, and Matthew Silverman later commented that Lawton's tenure with the Cubs was "useless".